Cats in the neighbourhood

 - adapting your fencing to discourage your cat from leaving your property.

-- desexing your cat will make them less territorial and less likely to wander.
+- desexing your cat to help make them less territorial and less likely to wander.

 You can also keep your cat indoors from sunset to sunrise.